-- The identified children's class teacher/s will discuss concerns with parents/carers and outline the immediate course of action, support and timescales associated with these. - Class teacher/s will meet with the identified children either together or individually (this must be considered case-by-case) to identify and resolve the problem.
-The system for monitoring will then be shared with the children. - The class teacher must inform the Behaviour Leader of their findings and daily actions from this point forward. - An informal, daily check of the identified children will be made to ensure they feel safe, supported, happy and respected. - Agreed timescales for monitoring progress will be set by class teachers and parents/carers with regular communication between the two as required (this may be daily, weekly or as concerns emerge). - Should the problem be successfully resolved, the class teacher will de-escalate the process and inform all parties.
-Should concerns persist or re-emerge then this will require the re-introduction of this stage or the escalation to Stage Two.
-The Behaviour Leader will be part of this decision making process.
-The Headteacher will be informed throughout. - All staff will be made aware of the scenario and updated weekly through Staff Briefing.
+- Should concerns persist or re-emerge monitoring will move to Stage One level - The Behaviour Leader will be now part of this decision-making process.
+The Headteacher will be informed throughout. - The identified child/children's class teacher/s, with support from the Behaviour Lead, will discuss concerns with parents/carers and outline the immediate course of action, support and timescales associated with these. - Class teacher/s, with support from the behaviour lead, will meet with the identified children either together or individually (this must be considered case-by-case) to identify and resolve the problem.
+The system for monitoring will then be shared with the children. - An informal, daily check of the identified children will be made to ensure they feel safe, supported, happy and respected. - Agreed timescales for monitoring progress will be set by class teachers, behaviour lead and parents/carers with regular communication between the two as required (this may be daily, weekly or as concerns emerge). - All staff will be made aware of the scenario and updated weekly through Staff Briefing. - Should concerns continue to persist during Stage One, then this will be escalated to Stage Two.